-One eSecurity's CYBINS Service helps insurance companies panel Emergency Incident Response services which are subject to their customers' cyber policies.
+One eSecurity's CYBINS Service helps insurance companies panel Emergency Incident Response services which are subject to their clients' cyber policies.

 Cyber attacks pay no attention to working hours or borders.
 Insurance companies provide services for large corporations, so they need to have experts available 24x7x365, anywhere in the world.
 Moreover, these experts must have tools that can be adapted to any technological solution used by users and be prepared to deal with all actors within the value chain.

-When dealing with cyber crime, companies must activate contingency plans and insurance companies must support them throughout the incident.
-In this scenario, cybersecurity experts with extensive knowledge and experience of Forensic Emergency Incident Response are required.
-Their role is to evaluate the scope of the damage and assess the best response, both for the policyholder and the insurance company.
+When dealing with cybercrime, companies must activate contingency plans, and insurance companies must support them throughout the incident.
+In this scenario, cybersecurity experts with extensive knowledge and experience in Forensic Emergency Incident Response are required.
+Their role is to evaluate the extent of the damage and assess the best response, both for the policyholder and the insurance company.
 The aim is to protect companies and prepare insurance companies.

 Specifically, detection and investigation are two primary cost centers in the work to protect against Insider Threats.
 Companies are significantly increasing their spend in those two activities, with investigation costs increasing by 86% in only 3 years.
 (Ponemon Institute 2020)

-A cyber incident can have devastating consequences for the party attacked.
-Contemporary cyber threat management is not limited to IT, rather it is defined by the coordination of the three defense lines and Board-led governance.
+A cyber incident can have devastating consequences for the attacked party.
+Contemporary cyber threat management is not limited to IT, but is defined by coordinating the three defense lines and Board-led governance.
 Integrating the response to technological threats is only possible with the active collaboration of experts in each of the organization’s operational areas.
-This also requires knowledge of the business, the assets that support continuity and the financial assessment of the maximum possible losses.
+This also requires knowledge of the business, the assets that support continuity, and the financial assessment of the maximum possible losses.
 In short, their preparedness in the event of a crisis must have an appropriate resilience level.

-While some companies may have cybersecurity knowledge in the context of incident response, a few may have over 10 years of experience in incidents in the context of big international organizations and a very small number may have experience in the cyber insurance sector, One eSecurity offers experience across all three fields.
+While some companies may have cybersecurity knowledge in the context of incident response, a few may have over 10 years of experience in incidents in the context of big international organizations, and a very small number may have experience in the cyber insurance sector; One eSecurity offers expertise across all three fields.

 One eSecurity helps policyholders to reach the organizational resilience indicators required to have an appropriate cyber threat management.
-This is achieved by providing a response in the most critical moment and developing together the levels of maturity needed to meet these goals.
+This is achieved by providing a response in the most critical moment and developing together the necessary maturity levels to meet these goals.

 Once the mode of operation has been agreed, One eSecurity immediately provides the insurance company with the human and technical resources that may be needed for any type of incident, based on these stages: